 Sure, filters help.
 A red filter brings back some of the red hues and produces a nicer result, but it doesn’t really produce natural colors.
 For that, you will need to introduce artificial light!

-However, it is a factor of distance as well, and if you shine a really bright light from a very close distance, such as when shooting macro, you may reach the limit of the GoPro and wash out (overexpose) the scene.
+With that said, it is a factor of distance as well.
+If you shine a really bright light from a very close distance, such as when shooting macro, you may reach the limit of the GoPro and wash out (overexpose) the scene.
 The good thing is that all lights can be dimmed – set to a lower power mode for macro situations, so it’s not really a limitation.

 The more lumens you have, the better, and the further away you will be able to light up a subject.